furkan-cat/currency-converter-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Type value to see currency from USD Dollar to EUR,TRY,RUB,UAH.
 I also added window.onload to fire getDataOnload() function to show you guys 1 dollar currency immediately when page is loaded.
 If you want to type another value so you can do it by yourself.
-For some reason AJAX is not working in Internet but in local it ok!
+For some reason AJAX is not working in Internet but in local it's ok!
+So please download files to check project

 [Project-Link](https://quirky-turing-cb4227.netlify.app/)